open-contracting/ocdskit/README.rst

     cat tests/fixtures/release_*.json | ocdskit package-releases > out.json

 To convert record packages to a release package, you can use `use jq <https://github.com/open-contracting/ocdskit/blob/master/docs/Using_jq.md>`__ to get the releases from the record packages, along with the ``package-releases`` command.
-You will need to edit the package metadata.

 ::